-So, Luke has just come back from 14th world championships in Pattaya, Thailand.
+So, Luke has just come back from the 14th world championships in Pattaya, Thailand.
 We thought we would catch up with him to see how he and the Great Britain Dragonboat Team got on.

 Joe: Hi Luke, thanks for sitting down with us today.
 Why don’t you let our readers know what you’ve been up to?